zloirock/core-js/docs/2023-02-14-so-whats-next.md

 This is far from the funniest thing I've seen — if I wanted to, I could collect a huge selection of statements in the style [collected here](https://github.com/samdark/opensource-hate) — but why?
 I already have enough negativity in my life.

-**Developers love to use free open-source software — it’s free and works great, they are not interested in that many and many thousands of hours of development, and real people with their own problems and needs are behind it.
+**Developers love to use free open-source software — it's free and works great, they are not interested in that many and many thousands of hours of development, and real people with their own problems and needs are behind it.
 They consider any mention of this as an invasion of their personal space or even a personal affront.
 For them, these are just gears that should automatically change without any noise and their participation.**

 So, thousands of developers attacked me with insults and claimed that I have no right to ask them for any kind of help.
 My request for help offended them so much that they began to demand restricting my access to the repository and packages and move them to someone else like it was done with [`left-pad`](https://arstechnica.com/information-technology/2016/03/rage-quit-coder-unpublished-17-lines-of-javascript-and-broke-the-internet/).
 Almost no one of them understood what `core-js` does, the scale of the project, and, of course, no one of them wanted to maintain it — it should do "the community", someone else.
 Seeing all this hatred, in order not to be led by the haters, I did not delete the help-asking message, that initially planned to add only for a couple of weeks, just out of principle.